Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Construction

-For each sub-task in Sec.~\ref{sec:blind}, we meticulously design specific prompts that guide the LVLM~\cite{gpt4v} to generate the textual pre-annotations based on the visual information.
-We start by constructing a comprehensive scene understanding data structure and prompt the LVLM to respond with the JSON formatted text, categorizing objects into seven classes based on the impact on driving.
-Each object of these categories is detailed, explaining how they affect driving.
-After obtaining outputs for both general and regional perception (detailed in the next paragraph), we combine these with the selected CODA image to form a composite context for the LVLM to generate driving suggestions.
-Finally, we ask human annotators to verify and revise the pre-annotations of all the three tasks.
-The overall construction pipeline is visualized in Fig.~\ref{fig:data collection}.
+\paragraph{Overview.} For each task introduced in Sec.~\ref{sec:blind}, we meticulously design prompts to guide GPT-4V \footnote{https://chatgpt.ust.hk} to generate high-quality textual pre-annotations based on visual information, as provided in Figs.~\ref{fig:gen_pr} and~\ref{fig:reg_pr}.
+We start by constructing a hierarchical data structure in the JSON format (detailed in the following) to guide GPT-4V for better scene understanding of complex road scenes, categorizing the critical road entities into seven classes.
+Each entity is detailedly described, explaining how they affect the driving behavior of the ego car.
+After obtaining the GPT-4V responses for both the general and regional perceptions, we combine these with the corresponding road image to form a composite context for the GPT-4V to generate the driving suggestions.
+Finally, we ask human annotators to verify and revise the pre-annotations.
+The construction pipeline is shown in Fig.~\ref{fig:data collection}.